Madison City Council poised to approve civilian oversight for police

 He also writes there “may be some legal, liability and ethical considerations” related to the monitor helping people find and pay for attorneys to represent complainants before the PFC, including “that an attorney appearing before the PFC may also file a lawsuit against the City, resulting in the city effectively paying an attorney in preparing to sue the city.”

-Haas notes that his office received several questions about whether the city could specify that board members come from specific racial groups, and notes case law prohibiting "racial quotas" in educational and employment opportunities.
+Haas says his office received several questions about whether the city could specify that board members come from specific racial groups, and notes case law prohibiting “racial quotas” in educational and employment opportunities.

 But he also said there are differences between the board and educational and employment opportunities and that “similar provisions are included in ordinances of other communities.”